pnp/cli-microsoft365/docs/docs/cmd/login.md

 : Name of the user to authenticate.
 Required when `authType` is set to `password`

 `-p, --password [password]`
-: Password for the user.
-Required when `authType` is set to `password`
+: Password for the user or the certificate.
+Required when `authType` is set to `password`, or when `authType` is set to `certificate` and the provided certificate requires a password to open

 `-c, --certificateFile [certificateFile]`
 : Path to the file with certificate private key.
 When `authType` is set to `certificate`, specify either `certificateFile` or `certificateBase64Encoded`